gamblevore/speedie/Documentation/isms.md

     function Example (|string| name)
         if Name // if name != "" then we call .dostuff .DoStuff(name)

 ---

+### Random Numbers

+Sometimes you just want a random number.
+Perhaps for a test or demo project.
+If thats all you want, try this:

+    || x = 6()        // Returns an int from 0 to 5.
+    || y = (x+6)()    // Returns a number from 6 to 11.

+Quite handy, and cute for little demos.
+As for generating booleans, you can do this:

+    || Passed = 0.5[]          // One in 2 chance of returning true
+    || Third = 0.3333333[]     // One in 3 chance of returning true
+    || Sixth = 6th[]           // One in 6 chance...

+_(Now remember one thing: Sharing a global random number generator, has replayability issues.
+But some simple demo code doesn't care or need to worry about that.)_

+---
 ### Implicit "if"